plone/documentation/docs/contributing/writing-docs-guide.md

 # General Guide to Writing Documentation

-This guide provides general help for writing documentation for Plone Trainings.
+This guide provides general help for writing documentation for Plone.

 ## MyST, reStructuredText, and Markdown